 Find your entry point:

-- In an AP view you do not have a good sense of where your needle is in an anterior-posterior direction (ie, it’s depth):
+- Assume your needle is entering from the lateral part of the thigh and aiming medially: In an AP view you do not have a good sense of where your needle is in an anterior-posterior direction/frontal plane (ie, it’s depth):

 - If you check a lateral, unless both legs are perfectly aligned, it might be hard to know your needle depth in the anterior/posterior direction.

-- Also, a lateral usually isn’t necessary: If you just feel for the middle of the thigh to assess where the femur is, then that can be your entry point and trajectory in the frontal plane.
+- Also, a lateral usually isn’t necessary: Feel the lateral thigh to assess where the femur is.
+This tells you your entry point and trajectory in the frontal plane.

 - This is a complicated way of saying: feel the leg for the greater trochanter (marked below).
 This red line is the frontal plane that you want to keep your needle in while you’re advancing medial to hit the femoral neck.